Should You Put Mulch Around A Magnolia Tree?

 Avoid volcano mulching.

-To avoid this, leave some free space between the trunk and the mulch.
-There should be a gap of at least 1 inch between the trunk and the mulch.
+To avoid this, leave free space between the trunk and the mulch.
+There should be at least a 1-inch gap between the trunk and the mulch.

 Also, the thickness of the mulch layer should not exceed 4 inches.
 This is especially true for finely shredded mulch.
-Otherwise, the mulch will block air access to the ground surface and mold will form as a result.
+Otherwise, the mulch will block air access to the ground surface, and mold will form.

 Do not use inorganic materials for mulching magnolia.
 This applies primarily to shredded car tires.
 Worse material for mulching than this is hard to find.